voxtourai/voxtourai.github.io/_posts/2025-08-12-best-tts-for-audio-tours.md

 ---
 layout: post
-title: Best Text-to-Speech (TTS) Engines in 2025 — A Practical Summary
+title: Best Text-to-Speech (TTS) Engines in 2025 - A Practical Summary
 parent: Blog
 excerpt: We create and listen to a lot of narrated travel content.
-If you just want a clear answer on which TTS to use—and why—start here.
+If you just want a clear answer on which TTS to use and why start here.
 (P.S. you can sample the result in our VoxTour audio guides whenever you’re curious.)
 author: Lada Vasina
 date: 2025-08-12
 header_image: /assets/images/best-tts-for-audio-tours.png
 ---

 *We create and listen to a lot of narrated travel content.
-If you just want a clear answer on which TTS to use—and why—start here.
+If you just want a clear answer on which TTS to and why start here.
 (P.S. you can sample the result in our [VoxTour audio guides](https://voxtour.ai) whenever you’re curious.)*

 ## How we evaluated